Citizens for an Accountable Mega-Hospital Planning Process (CAMPP) is a grassroots citizens group that formed in 2014 to ensure:

 - all voices are heard and counted in the planning of Windsor-Essex’s new hospital

-- decision-making be financially, socially and environmentally responsible sound urban planning principles are followed.
+- financially, socially and environmentally responsible sound urban planning principles are followed.

 Supporters include thousands of Windsor-Essex residents.
 They represent a broad range of backgrounds and all socio-economic levels.